Pat Garrett

-Patrick Floyd Jarvis Garrett (June 5, 1850 – February 29, 1908) was an American Old West lawman, bartender and customs agent known for killing Billy the Kid.
+Patrick Floyd Jarvis Garrett (June 5, 1850 – February 29, 1908) was an American Old West lawman, bartender, and customs agent known for killing Billy the Kid.
 He was the sheriff of Lincoln County, New Mexico, as well as Doña Ana County, New Mexico.
+Stories about him, especially his involvement with Billy the Kid, are part of the legends of the American Old West.